Who am I?

 I am a progressive activist that believes municipal government is a way to rekindle the spirit of progressivism in the United States.
 When progressives organized in the Guilded Age, they began in the cities, towns, and communities that dot our nation.
 I want to rekindle that flame and my city.
 Below is a list of my proudly held titles:

-Secretary - Weber County Democratic Party
+Vice-Chair - Weber County Democratic Party

 Board Member - Utah Stonewall Democrats

 Why am I running?